 Platforms, by definition, allow us to build stuff over it.
 But quite often projects are similar.
 So why not create a template for other people to use it?
-For a site builder like Drupal, we could create eCommerce, Blog, Forum templates for a easy deployment.
-Its an extraordinary feature for new comers.
+For a site builder like Drupal, we could create eCommerce, Blog, Forum templates for an easy deployment.
+It’s an extraordinary feature for newcomers.

 If the program is settings aware, a good extra feature is to apply in a stack.
-Its a similar concept of CSS, cascading settings based on specific variables.
+It’s a similar concept of CSS, cascading settings based on specific variables.
 Imagine, for example, a site about football teams.
 While the site has a main theme, each team’s page can have one and the users can have a personal one.
-We could enabled this cascaded settings for each settings.
+We could enabled this cascaded settings for each setting.

 As we can see, settings is a very important part in a program.
 We have to think it with more care to leverage its potentials.